hanhie/looby_bot/README.md

 ## Dev notes

 * If you get error 409 on command line while running stop the program over at Heroku - this error does not always occur but stopping the program will resolve it
+* The bot can be found on Telegram under the username @looby_bot

 ## Things to improve